ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/07-running-tests.md

 ![Run and Run All buttons](/images/1.4.6.2.png)

-As tests complete, the will report their status - pass or fail - indicated by a green checkmark or red x next to the test name, as well as the time it took to run the test.
+As tests complete, they will report their status - pass or fail - indicated by a green checkmark or red x next to the test name, as well as the time it took to run the test.
 There will also be a summary available with details about any failures that can be accessed by clicking the test name.

 ![Test Detail Summary](/images/1.4.6.3.png)